Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Introduction

-Due to the complexity of developing a generic parametrisation for stress, existing parametrisations \citep[e.g.,][]{bell1975topographically,jayne2001parameterizing,klymak2010high,shakespeare2020drag} have focused on special cases.
+Due to the complexity of developing a generic parametrisation for stress, existing work \citep[e.g.,][]{bell1975topographically,jayne2001parameterizing,klymak2010high,shakespeare2020drag} has focused on special cases.
 For instance, previous studies have treated steady and tidal flows in isolation.
 However, since the steady and tidal components of a flow can interact \citep{shakespeare2020interdependence}, it is important for existing parametrisations to be extended to mixed flows.
 Existing parametrisations also have several other assumptions that can reduce their accuracy if incorporated into ocean models.
-For example, it is often assumed that the topographical height is small \citep{bell1975topographically, shakespeare2020drag} or that the latitude is close to $0^\circ$ \citep{jayne2001parameterizing,klymak2010high}.
+For example, it is often assumed that the topography height is small \citep{bell1975topographically, shakespeare2020drag} or that the latitude is close to $0^\circ$ \citep{jayne2001parameterizing,klymak2010high}.